flatmax/jrpc-oo/README.md

     this.shadowRoot.appendChild(btn);
   }

   /** Call class TestClass method fn2 here.
-This method test passing arguments to the server.
+This method tests passing arguments to the server.
   */
   testArgPass() {
     this.call['TestClass.fn2'](1, {0: 'test', 1: [ 1 ,2], 2: 'this function'})